senx/warp10-ext-arrow/README.md

 </pre>

 Input:
- * a LIST containing either GTS or GTSENCODER.
+ * a LIST containing either GTS or GTSENCODER instances.

 The output has at least a `classname` field, and a `timestamp` field.
 Then depending if they would not be empty, it can also have one field per GTS label or attribute key found in the input data, a `latitude` field, a `longitude` field, an `elevation` field, and one field per value type: `LONG`, `DOUBLE`, `BOOLEAN`, `STRING`, `BYTES`.